 The Escher String Quartet has received acclaim for its profound musical insight and rare tonal beauty.
-A former BBC New Generation Artist, the quartet has performed at the BBC Proms at Cadogan Hall and is a regular guest at Wigmore Hall.
-In its home town of New York, the ensemble serves as Artists of The Chamber Music Society of Lincoln Center, where it has performed cycles of the quartets by Zemlinsky and Britten, as well as being one of five ensembles to collaborate in a complete presentation of Beethoven’s string quartets.
-In 2013, the quartet was awarded the prestigious Avery Fisher Career Grant.
+A former BBC New Generation Artist and recipient of the Avery Fisher Career Grant, the quartet has performed at the BBC Proms at Cadogan Hall and is a regular guest at Wigmore Hall.
+In its home town of New York, the ensemble serves as season artists of the Chamber Music Society of Lincoln Center.

 For more information, please visit the Escher String Quartet homepage.